nerds-odd-e/attd-v2/README.md

 * Install JDK 17
 * Install docker and docker compose
+  * Please use https://dockerproxy.net as the docker registry mirror if you have problem with pulling images from Docker Hub
 * Please add the following host names into your hosts file

 ```ini